semihhmese/6-Axis-Robot-Arm-Control/README.md

 ## Get Started

-This project serves as a starting point for those looking to understand and simulate the control of 6-axis robot arms.
+This project serves as a starting point for those looking to understand and simulate the control of 6-axis robot arms.Engine stop button and X, Y, Z controls are pending and will be added soon.